wkusner/wkusner.github.io/_includes/aboutme.md

 I am an FWF Postdoctoral Researcher at the [Institute of Analysis and Number Theory][ANT] at Graz University of Technology.
 In the fall of 2014, I was a visitor at the [ESI][ESI] at the University of Vienna.
 In the spring of 2015, I was a visitor at [ICERM][ICERM] at Brown University.
+In the summer of 2016, I will be a summer researcher at [MSRI][MSRI].